ProjectOffsetVentilator/OffsetVentilator/Software Team/README.md

 ## Software
 Ventsense - utility for logging pressure and temperature data from BMP-388 sensor.
 Consists of firmware to run on an Arduino Uno (ventsense_fw), as well as software to run on a host PC connected to the Arduino by a USB cable (ventsense_client).
-The ventsense firmware interfaces with a BMP-388 and streams its data over serial at a 10 Hz rate.
+The ventsense firmware interfaces with up to 3 BMP-388 chips and streams their data over serial at a 10 Hz rate.
 The ventsense client receives the data over serial and logs it to a Comma-Seperated Value (.csv) file.
 Located at: utils/ventsense/